 The Foundation sponsors quarterly programs featuring speakers well versed on subjects of professional interest to its members, usually in the areas of cryptology and intelligence.
 Guest speakers are well-known experts in the field and have often authored books which are made available during the program.

 The third quarterly program, held in October, is also the General Membership Meeting & Annual Symposium.
 Save the Date: This year's General Meeting & Annual Symposium will take place on 18 October (See below for details and registration link).
 Every other year, the October program coincides with the NSA's 2-day Cryptologic History Symposium, thus creating a 3 day cryptologic event.
 This will happen again in 2017 as the CCH Symposium takes place on (Save the Date) 19-20 October.
-For a recap and photos from the 2016 October program, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.
+For a recap and photos from past October programs, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.